DanieleMDiNosse/Nested_Sampling/docs/source/guidelines.rst

 Termination condition
 ---------------------
 What is this termination condition?
-Well, we can define it by looking at the typical behaviour of the value of the area element .. math:: L^* \Delta \xi
+Well, we can define it by looking at the typical behaviour of the value of the area element :math: `L^* \Delta \xi`

 .. image:: images/areadynamics.jpg
     :width: 450pt